Sahnun: Biography

-Life

 In his youth Sahnun studied under the scholars of Qayrawan and Tunis.
 In particular, he learned from the Tripolitanian scholar `Ali bin Ziyad, who had learned from Imam Malik.
 In 178 AH he traveled to Egypt to study under other pupils of Malik, who died before Sahnun had the financial means to reach them.
 Later on he continued to Medina and studied under other prominent scholars, returning to North Africa in 191 AH.

 Upon accepting the appointment, he was said to have told his daughter Khadija, "Today your father has been slain without a knife."
 He was known to be scrupulous in his judgments and courteous towards litigants and witnesses, but strict towards the men surrounding the emir; he refused to allow them to send representatives on their behalf in litigation, and refused a request from the emir not to interfere in their illegal ventures.

+Sahnun's son Muhammad ibn Sahnun (d.
+256/870) was also a noted jurist, composing the collection of nawāzil entitled Nawāzil al-ṣalāt min Dīwān Muḥammad ibn Saḥnūn.